sendbird/sendbird-calls-ios/README.md

 3. In the opened Podfile, include `pod ‘SendBirdCalls’` to the configuration under the project target.
 4. Install the `SendBirdCalls` framework by running `pod install` in the project directory.

-For further details on the  usage and installation of CocoaPods instructions, refer to CocoaPods’ [website](https://cocoapods.org/).
+For further details on the  usage and installation of `CocoaPods` instructions, refer to CocoaPods’ [website](https://cocoapods.org/).

 > **Note**: The Sendbird Calls SDK for iOS relies on the` SendBirdWebRTC` framework. `SendBirdWebRTC` is based on `GoogleWebRTC` and is recompiled with `bitcode` enabled.
 Since `SendBirdWebRTC` is included in `SendBirdCalls` as a dependency, it doesn't need to be explicitly downloaded.

 > **IMPORTANT**: After installing the framework, there **MUST** be a 800+MB `SendBirdWebRTC` binary inside `Pods/SendBirdWebRTC.framework`.
-If not, follow [this troubleshooting guide](#library-not-loaded-webrtcframework).
+If not, follow [this troubleshooting](#library-not-loaded-webrtcframework) guide.

 ### Carthage

-[Carthage](https://github.com/Carthage/Carthage#quick-start) is a another dependency manager for Xcode projects.
+[Carthage](https://github.com/Carthage/Carthage#quick-start) is another dependency manager for Xcode projects.
 The `SendBirdCalls` framework can be integrated into your Xcode project with `Carthage` by following these steps:

 1. Get Carthage by running `brew install carthage`, or choose [another installation method](https://github.com/Carthage/Carthage#installing-carthage).
 2. Create a [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile) in the same directory `.xcodeproj` or `.xcworkspace` is.